 Scammers have started using a non-existent product delivery service called Yandex Delivery (derived from Yandex Go and Delivery Club) to steal Russians' banking details, according to analysts at Angara Security.

 Russians are receiving messages on behalf of a non-existent Yandex Delivery service.
-They are offered a payment for a product paid for by the buyer and already handed over to the courier.
+They are offered a payment for goods already handed over to the courier and paid for by the buyer.

 Angara Security reminded that you should not open suspicious links.
 It is better to find the delivery site in the browser and check its domain name against the company's official address on the Internet.